The rules of communication skills are very simple.

-The more I speak to people, inside and outside of work, the more I feel it’s how you treat people that can determine the success of communication.
+The more I speak to people, the more I feel it’s how you treat people that can determine the success of communication.

 The words you use are just a small part of that.

-But an outstretched hand, a firm smile and a friendly demeanour are even more important than the words.
+An outstretched hand, a firm smile, and a friendly demeanour are even more important.

-I believe if you implement these, as I will do, you’ll become a better communicator – inside and outside of work.
+I believe if you implement these as I do, you’ll become a better communicator: both inside and outside of work.

 I took a taxi home from The Stand Comedy Club last weekend with my wife after a hard week’s work.

-I’d been working since Monday morning, my wife since the previous Monday morning.
+I’d been working since Monday morning, and my wife since the previous Monday.